-Will I need to open a bank account?

 How Will I Get Around?

 The Raider Regional Transit provides service Monday through Saturday during the University’s regular academic year and on Tuesdays and Thursdays during the spring, summer, fall, and holiday breaks.
-Service is provided around campus and the Shippensburg community as well as local shopping areas and the Chambersburg Shopping Center.
+Service is provided around campus and the Shippensburg community as well as local shopping areas.